Jo Elizabeth Hartsfield, 94, passed away peacefully Jan. 15 surrounded by family and friends.

 Arrangements especially for the Hartsfield Family by Wayne Boze Funeral Home.
 1826 W. Hwy 287 Bus., Waxahachie, TX 75165.
 972-923-2700. www.waynebozefuneralhome.com

-To send flowers to Jo's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jo Elizabeth Hartsfield, please visit our floral store.